 Are you an avid bird watcher who loves seeing various species of birds or enjoys their sweet chirping in their natural habitats?
 If yes, then this bird watching trip including a hike through the Ebony Forest, is something you should not miss.

-- 2 ½ to 4-hour hike through Ebony Forest
+- 3 to 4-hour Birdwatching and hike through Ebony Forest

-- Bird Watching viewpoint
+- Hike to the Bird Watching viewpoint

 - Guided tour of Flycatcher Raised Walkway